andreisid/andreisid.github.io/_posts/2016-02-16-vpn-killswitch.markdown

 # 2. Connect to your VPN

 Please follow your VPN provider's intructions on connecting to the VPN.
-Note down the ip address for the PN gateway as you will use it later.
+Note down the ip address for the VPN gateway as you will use it later.
 You can use either the command line or the Network-Manager applet for connecting to your vpn.
-Please also make sure you use an IP for the VPN gateway when saving your OpenVPN configuration file.
-If you use the DNS instead of the ip the firewall will not allow DNS query over the recular interface to resolve the VPN ip.
+#####Please also make sure you use an IP for the VPN gateway when saving your OpenVPN configuration file.
+DNS resolution will not be allowed through the regular interface to avoid DNS leakung.

 # 3. Set up your firewall